 scratch, relying only on NDArray and automatic differentiation, and we’ve taught you how a layer works, we can just use the gluon version in subsequent tutorials.

 Learning by doing¶

 Many textbooks teach a series of topics, each in exhaustive detail.
 For example, Chris Bishop’s excellent textbook, Pattern Recognition and Machine Learning, teaches each topic so thoroughly, that getting to the chapter on linear regression requires a non-trivial amount of work.
-When I was first learning machine learning, this actually limited the book’s usefulness as an introductory text.
+When I (Zack) was first learning machine learning, this actually limited the book’s usefulness as an introductory text.
 When I rediscovered it a couple years later, I loved it precisely for its thoroughness, and I hope you check it out after working through this material!
 But perhaps the traditional textbook aproach is not the easiest way to get started in the first place.

 Instead, in this book, we’ll teach most concepts just in time.
 For the fundamental preliminaries like linear algebra and probability, we’ll provide a brief crash course from the outset, but we want you to taste the satisfaction of training your first model before worrying about exotic probability distributions.